National Institute of Technology, Jamshedpur: History

-National Institute of Technology, Jamshedpur was founded as the Regional Institute of Technology in 1960 by Dr. Srikrishna Sinha, the then Chief Minister of the state of Bihar (unpartitioned).
+National Institute of Technology, Jamshedpur was founded as the Regional Institute of Technology in 1960 by Shri Krishna Singh, the then Chief Minister of the state of Bihar (unpartitioned).
 The date of 15 August, Independence Day in India, was chosen for the laying of the foundation stone.
 It was among the first eight Regional Engineering Colleges (RECs) established as part of the Second Five-Year Plan (1956–1961).
 It now serves as the NIT for the newly carved state of Jharkhand, while NIT Patna serves as the NIT for the state of Bihar.

 Academics and admission

-The institute offers a Ph.D in various streams and twelve semester courses various disciplines.
+The institute offers a Ph.D. in various streams and twelve semester courses various disciplines.
 It offers admission in its undergraduates courses of BTech through JEE-Main Entrance Examination, which is the pre-requisite for admission in all NITs.